Top Dressing: Decorative rocks for your succulents

 One of my favorite discoveries in regard to designing with succulents is the use of top dressings.
 If you're not familiar with this term, a top dressing is simply decorative rocks that are placed on top of the soil after your arrangement is set.

-When I arrived to photograph, they were just finishing up adding the top dressings to several arrangements.
-It was so great to see the transformation of these arrangements as they carefully selected top dressings to coordinate with their succulents.
+When I arrived to photograph, they were just finishing up adding the top dressings to several succulent arrangements.
+It was so amazing to see the transformation of these arrangements as they carefully selected top dressings to coordinate with their succulents.

 This combination of Graptoveria paraguayense with the purple top dressing in a purple pot was my favorite.

 I also loved these crazy Crassula marnieriana with a simple pink and grey pea gravel as the top dressing.

 There are many benefits to using a top dressing!
 Watch the video below for more information.

 First, it helps keep the soil in place while you're watering.
 Especially if you're using an organic soil that has very small particles, the top dressing will help hold it all in place.

 Second, it can help enhance the colors in your succulents, or compliment them.
 Often, I'll use a top dressing that includes subtle tones of the different succulents in my arrangement, helping pull all the elements together.

 Third, it helps your arrangement look more professional and finished.
 All of the succulent designers that I've worked with use some sort of top dressing to complete their arrangement.
 The most common finishing elements include various colors of rock and moss.
 There are a lot of different things you can use, so you're sure to find one that works for your arrangement.